Dalhousie Springs: Australia’s best known oasis

 These ailments are caused by swimming in very warm water for too long.
-If it’s a warm day (over 30 degrees C), make sure you get out of the water often and have a cool drink.
+If it’s a warm day (over 30 degrees C), make sure you get out of the water often and have regular drinks of water.

 There’s a couple of walking tracks at Dalhousie Springs.
 There’s also a couple of Geocaches hidden around the area, too.

 One goes from north of the campground, near where you get into the main spring and travels in a loop around the two main pools.
 Look to the left and head up the hill (there’s a couple of little sheds).

 It won’t take you any longer than about half an hour to do at a slow walk.

 The other walk is a little longer (but well worth it) takes you out to Kingfisher Springs.
 Allow an hour and a half (return) and take water with you.